zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 Next, you need to configure Tomcat for running Liferay.

-1. If you're working with a bundle, copy the `setenv.bat` and `setenv.sh` files from your bundle to your `$TOMCAT_HOME/bin` folder.
-If not, create these files. `setenv.bat` looks like this:
+1. Copy the `setenv.bat` and `setenv.sh` files
+   from your bundle to your `$TOMCAT_HOME/bin` folder.
+You can create these files if you want, `setenv.bat` looks like this:

         set "CATALINA_OPTS=%CATALINA_OPTS% -Dfile.encoding=UTF8 -Djava.net.preferIPv4Stack=true  -Dorg.apache.catalina.loader.WebappClassLoader.ENABLE_CLEAR_REFERENCES=false -Duser.timezone=GMT -Xmx1024m -XX:MaxPermSize=384m"